-Our capital expenditures for the years ended December 31, 2021, 2020 and 2019 amounted to \$7.6 million, \$11.8 million and \$0.9 million, respectively.
+Our capital expenditures for the years ended December 31, 2022, 2021 and 2020 amounted to \$7.5 million, \$7.6 million and \$11.8 million, respectively.
 Capital expenditures primarily consisted of purchases of property and equipment and leasehold improvements, which largely consisted of operating and lab equipment.
-We expect our capital expenditures to increase in the near term as we continue to advance our research and development programs, seek to expand our internal manufacturing capabilities, and otherwise grow our operations.
-We anticipate our capital expenditures in 2022 will be financed from our existing cash and cash equivalents.